TME520/sw-bm-top-trumps-computer-vision/phase1/rules.md

 This stage is there to determine who will get the initiative.

 - Shuffle the deck
-- P1 draws 1 card from the deck and QR-cams it
+- Human Player draws 1 card from the deck and QR-cams it
-- CMP draws 1 card from the deck and QR-cams it
+- Computer Player draws 1 card from the deck and QR-cams it
 - The AI compares the Top Trumps Galactic Legend category of both cards.
-If P1 TTGL > CMP TTGL then P1 has initiative.
-If CMP TTGL > P1 TTGL then CMP has initiative.
+If Human Player TTGL > Computer Player TTGL then Human Player has initiative.
+If Computer Player TTGL > Human Player TTGL then Computer Player has initiative.
 If both values are equal, discard cards, redraw and compare again.
 - Return the cards to the deck
 - Shuffle the deck

 ### Start

-- P1 draws 3 cards from the deck and QR-cams it
+- Human Player draws 3 cards from the deck and QR-cams it
-- CMP draws 3 cards from the deck and QR-cams it
+- Computer Player draws 3 cards from the deck and QR-cams it

 ### Loop

-If P1 has initiative, he plays 1st, otherwise, CMP does.
+If Human Player has initiative, he plays 1st, otherwise, Computer Player does.

 - Player X picks 1 card from hand and places it in a category of his choice
 - Player Y picks 1 card from hand and places it in the same category